buildar/awe.js/README.md

 Known issues
 ------------
 - DeviceOrientation API varies wildly across browsers.
-Chrome M32 is now spec compliant in general but the data seems to contain a lot of noise.
-Firefox is not necessarily spec compliant but does deliver the best overall UX.
+Chrome M33 is now spec compliant.
+Firefox is not necessarily spec compliant but does deliver a good UX.
 Testing on other browsers and working with all the vendors and the W3C GeoLocation Working Group continues.
 - Canvas/Video size updating in Firefox on the Marker AR example is somewhat borken leading to skewed tracking.
 Debugging continues.
 - .update() with visible:false doesn't get applied to all the children in .obj models/meshes for projections.
 Debugging continues.
 - Video textures don't work on Chrome M32/M33.
 Bug being raised.